Capture it! Stormwater Arts Contest

-Registration is now closed.
-Winners in each category will receive a $300 prize, which will be featured at the 2018 Raleigh Environmental Awards!
+Registration for this contest is closed.
+Winners in each category will receive a $500 prize and will be recognized at the 2019 Environmental Awards.

 *If the video doesn't play here, feel free to watch it on YouTube: Capture it!
-Stormwater Arts Contest video
+Stormwater Arts Contest Winner video.

 60-second Video Guidelines

 The video should show how the community can reduce stormwater pollution to protect local streams, lakes, and rivers.

 Examples: Proper disposal of pet waste and other pollutants that make streams dirty and unhealthy; Using a rain garden to capture and clean stormwater before it enters a stream or lake.

 Videos will be accepted in MP4 or MOV format and should be appropriate for public viewing.
 Videos with copyrighted music, identifiable brands (example: Google Fiber logo), and inappropriate content will be disqualified.

 The rain barrel art should show the benefits of capturing and reusing rainwater.
 The storm drain cover art should show why it's important for only rain to go down storm drains.

 The drawing must be large enough to be painted on a rain barrel or storm drain cover.
 Accepted sizes include 23.5-inch diameter for round storm drain covers and 62.5 in. x 14.5 in. for rectangular covers.
 You may also submit a photo of your artwork already completed.

 Artwork and design must be original.
 Inappropriate content will be disqualified (including use of identifiable brands).